valadaptive/ntsc-rs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug report (After Effects/Premiere plugin)
+name: Feature request
-about: Report a bug in the After Effects/Premiere plugin
+about: Suggest an idea for this project
 title: ''
 labels: enhancement
 assignees: ''